 Detemir: This basal insulin does not form microprecipitates when it is injected into the subcutaneous tissues.
 It is absorbed from the injection site slowly over 24 hours.
 It binds with albumin in the blood stream.
 This binding helps prevent it from rapid or irregular insulin absorption.
 Its onset of action is 1 hour with no peak and its duration of action is 12-24 hours.
 (A complete list of all available insulins can be found here.)

-Commonly prescribes insulins
+Commonly prescribed insulins

 The most commonly prescribed insulins are referred to U100 insulin.
 This means that there are 100 units of insulin dissolved in 1 ml of liquid.
 These include NPH, glargine, degludec, and detemir as well as short-acting human regular insulin and short-acting inulin analogs (lispro, aspart, glulisine).
 The newest long-acting insulins are important because they provide sustained glucose lowering without increased risk of hypoglycemia.
 Additionally, the newer agents help overcome severe insulin resistance.